 All project participants have access to a mentor throughout the summer holidays; someone who has gone through similar experiences and who they can talk to about issues relating to school, fostering, friends etc. over a meal or someone to go and watch a movie with when they just need to relax.

 Individuals will be working with three mentors over the course of three years.
 The first two will have lived experience of going through the care system themselves and specifically focus on supporting individuals to prepare for semi-independent living.
 The last mentor, however, will be a young professional (care-experienced or not), able to guide and advise programme participants on how to successfully identify and realise their career goals.

 We are currently accepting referrals and meeting with potential participants.
-Get in touch now for an October 2019 start!
+Get in touch now!
 For further information please contact our Youth Programme Manager Stacey on Stacey@driveforwardfoundation.org